blahosyl/task-manager-frontend/README.md

 #### Signup page

 The signup page contains the Signup Form and a link to the [Signin page](#signin-page).
-The all field of the signup form are validated.
+All fields of the signup form are validated.

 The design features a salient custom image, and the position of text elements is responsively adapted to complement the image.